exanauts/ExaPF.jl/docs/src/lib/linearsolver.md

 `ExaPF` allows to solve linear systems with either direct and indirect linear algebra, both on CPU and on GPU.
 To solve a linear system $Ax = b$, `ExaPF` uses the function `ldiv!`.

 ```@docs
 ldiv!
 ```

 ## Direct solvers

-`ExaPF` wraps UMFPACK (shipped with `SuiteSparse.jl`) and KLU on the CPU, CUSPARSE, CUSOLVERRF and cuDSS on NVIDIA GPU, and ROCSPARSE on AMD GPU.
+`ExaPF` wraps KLU on the CPU, and cuDSS on NVIDIA GPU.

 ```@docs
 DirectSolver
 ```

 ## Iterative solvers

+`ExaPF` wraps BICGSTAB and DQGMRES for CPU, NVIDIA GPU, and AMD GPU.

 ```@docs
 Bicgstab